-We invite you to a special virtual lecture-recital involving a collaboration of poetry and music.
-Our guest speaker, Susan Holbrook, will discuss the various areas of compositional interest (such as concrete poetry and constrained writing) that shaped the writing of Memos, and will also perform readings from her own work.
-Following the lecture, there will be a recital of Susan Sayle premiering The Speaking Violist, which consists of Memos set to music by composer Matthew David Becker.
+On January 28, 2021, we recorded a virtual-lecture recital featuring the premiere of The Speaking Violist.
+Our guest speaker, Susan Holbrook, discusses the various areas of compositional interest (such as concrete poetry and constrained writing) that shaped the writing of Memos, and will also perform readings from her own work.
+Following the lecture, violist Susan Sayle performs The Speaking Violist, which consists of Memos set to music by composer Matthew David Becker.

 Susan Holbrook’s poetry books are the Governor General’s Award-nominated and Trillium Book Award-nominated Throaty Wipes (Coach House 2016), Joy Is So Exhausting (Coach House 2009),which wasshortlisted for the Trillium Award for Poetry, and misled (Red Deer 1999), which was shortlisted for the Pat Lowther Memorial Award and the Stephan G. Stephansson Award.
 She teaches North American literatures and Creative Writing at the University of Windsor.
 With Thomas Dilworth she edited The Letters of Gertrude Stein and Virgil Thomson: Composition as Conversation (Oxford U P, 2010).
 Her textbook How to Read (and Write About) Poetry was released in 2015 (Broadview), and in 2017 she edited Intertidal: The Collected Earlier Poems of Daphne Marlatt (Talonbooks).